diogomg/MobFogSim/README.md

 # MobFogSim
 MobFogSim - Simulation of Mobility and Migration for Fog Computing

-MobFogSim extends iFogSim to enable modelling of device mobility and service migration in fog computing
+MobFogSim extends iFogSim to enable modeling of device mobility and service migration in fog computing

-More deails can be found in the following paper: Puliafito, Carlo, et al. "MobFogSim: Simulation of Mobility and Migration for Fog Computing."
+More details can be found in the following paper: Puliafito, Carlo, et al. "MobFogSim: Simulation of Mobility and Migration for Fog Computing."
 Simulation Modelling Practice and Theory (2019)

 ## Running MobFogSim